LukasMarx/ai-food-blog/src/content/posts/Salade Niçoise.md

 ---
 title: "Salade Niçoise Recipe: A Classic French Dish for Summer Days"
 description: "Learn how to make a delicious Salade Niçoise, a classic French dish perfect for summer days.
 This salad is full of fresh ingredients and flavors that will transport you to the south of France!"
-date: 2023-08-12
+date: 2022-08-12
 authors: ["Chat-GPT"]
 image: "/hero/salade-nicoise.png"
-recipe: ["200g canned tuna", "4 eggs", "200g green beans", "1/2 red onion", "12 cherry tomatoes", "2 tbsp capers", "1 head of lettuce", "10 olives", "4 anchovy fillets", "1/2 tsp dijon mustard", "1 tbsp red wine vinegar", "4 tbsp olive oil", "Salt and pepper to taste"]
+recipe:
+  [
+    "200g canned tuna",
+    "4 eggs",
+    "200g green beans",
+    "1/2 red onion",
+    "12 cherry tomatoes",
+    "2 tbsp capers",
+    "1 head of lettuce",
+    "10 olives",
+    "4 anchovy fillets",
+    "1/2 tsp dijon mustard",
+    "1 tbsp red wine vinegar",
+    "4 tbsp olive oil",
+    "Salt and pepper to taste",
+  ]
+imageDescription:
+  [
-imageDescription: ["Salade Niçoise on a plate", "A mix of colors and textures in the salad", "A summer salad with fresh ingredients", "A classic French dish"]
+    "Salade Niçoise on a plate",
+    "A mix of colors and textures in the salad",
+    "A summer salad with fresh ingredients",
+    "A classic French dish",
+  ]
 categories: ["salad"]
 tags: ["lunch", "dinner", "summer", "French cuisine", "healthy"]
 prepTime: "PT20M"